 Build a Potato Battery

-For this experiment, you'll need a potato, a galvanized nail, a copper coin such as a penny, two alligator clip leads with clips on both ends, and a voltmeter.
+For this experiment, you'll need a potato, a galvanized nail, a piece of copper sheeting, or a copper coin such as a penny, two alligator clip leads with clips on both ends, and a voltmeter.

 Stick the galvanized nail into the potato, making sure that it doesn't go all the way through.
-About an inch away from the nail, stick the penny.
+About an inch (2.5 cm) away from the nail, stick in the penny.

 Connect the penny to the red lead of the voltmeter using one of the alligator clips.
 Most voltmeters have red and black leads, but if your voltmeter has yellow and black leads, connect the penny to the yellow lead.